4DSB/starfleet-piscine/README.md

 # starfleet-piscine
-Practicing Interview questions through a piscine
+Practicing the toughest questions through a piscine